-Second quietest in our range is the L’Equip Filterpro Dehydrator and again this is usually quite acceptable in most kitchens or utility areas.
+Another of the quietest in our range is the L’Equip Filterpro Dehydrator and again this is usually quite acceptable in most kitchens or utility areas.

 This is on a par with the innovative IR D5 Infrared dehydrator for noise.

 Third quietest are the Stockli Dehydrators and we are approaching a noise level with these that most people would want to locate away from any sleeping area for overnight use.
-You could compare the noise level to an average computer hard drive cooling fan.
+You could compare the noise level to an average desktop computer hard drive cooling fan.

 Summary of the Different Brands of Dehydrator

-These reliable, Swiss stacking dehydrators offer an economical introduction to the world of dehydrating foods.
+These reliable Swiss stacking models offer an economical introduction to the world of dehydrating foods.
 If you want to dry small batches they are great and have a small footprint if you are pushed for space.
 If you don’t mind moving the trays about during drying you can add extra trays (up to 10 trays) to increase capacity.
 Available with or without a 12 hour timer with a choice of plastic or stainless steel mesh trays.

 Technically this is also a L’Equip dehydrator but due to international licensing issues the IR D5 is marketed in Europe under the Counter Intelligence brand.
 If Apple were to design dehydrators they’d probably end up looking like this technologically advanced model.
-With a truly kitchen friendly design and a capacity almost perfectly suited to the typical user, the IR D5 is the first dehydrator to offer infrared drying which is said to preserve even more of the original food flavours and aromas.
+With a truly kitchen friendly design and a capacity almost perfectly suited to the typical user, the IR D5 is the first model to offer infrared drying which is said to preserve even more of the original food flavours and aromas.

 Our most popular range with a heritage stretching back for over 30 years.
-The Excalibur Dehydrator is still the most popular choice for raw fooders and its the best known dehydrator brand in the world.
+The Excalibur Dehydrator is still the most popular choice for raw fooders and it’s the best known brand in the world.
 Horizontal drying means no need for tray rotation, available with or without 26 hour timer in 5 or 9 tray versions.